Florida rescuers struggle to save manatees hit by deadly algae

 “I want to help,” 9-year-old Ben Arnett of Englewood, Florida, whispered to his brother, 11-year-old Josh, an aspiring marine biologist.

 The state released a hotline number for residents to call if they see a distressed manatee.
-“If they didn’t have people in the public trying to help,” said Lee Ann Rottman, the zoo’s animal curator, “those manatees wouldn’t make it.”
+“If they didn’t have people in the public trying to help,” said Lee Ann Rottman, the zoo’s animal curator after getting out of the treatment pool, “those manatees wouldn’t make it.”
+(Editing by David Adams and Eric Walsh)